epsonavy/Not-Dead-Yet/README.md

-## Upgrade Node.js due to some module require Node.js > 0.6 version
+## Upgrade Node.js due to some modules require Node.js > 0.6 version

 Use the following instructions to upgrade Node.js version on a Mac.